In this post, we’ll show you the main features of the just released RAD Studio 10.3.3 the Delphi language support for the Android 64-bit platform.

 The other relevant feature that Delphi 10.3.3 is introducing for Android developers is the support for the AAB format (Android App Bundle).
 This is a deployment file format capable of bundling both 32 and 64 binaries and files, aimed to store submission — you cannot install a bundle on your phone directly.
 Similarly to Apple Universal format, once you upload a bundle the end user downloading via the Play Store will just receives the proper files for the specific device (and its bitness).

-You’ll also need to provide proper provisioning information and you can generate from the IDE the .aab file to upload to Google Play Store.
+You’ll also need to provide proper provisioning information and you can generate this from the IDE, the .aab file to upload to Google Play Store.